RTEMS/rtems-docs/eng/fv/appendix-fv.rst

 our tests on a model.

 We develop a Promela model of the feature as file ``feature-model.pml``.
-We ensure this model captures the correct behaviour and verify it correctness.
+We ensure this model captures the correct behaviour and verify its correctness.
 We also add annotation ``printf()`` statements and a way to negate the relevant properties.